-Summary: This project will increase high occupancy vehicle (HOV) capacity by adding a second HOV lane in both directions along I-5 between SR-55 and SR-57 for approximately 3 miles in Santa Ana.
+Summary: This project will increase high occupancy vehicle (HOV) capacity by adding a second HOV lane in both directions along I-5 between SR-55 and SR-57 for approximately three miles in Santa Ana.
 Construction began on February 20, 2019.
-During the quarter, activities included electrical, signage, drainage and construction of roadway base under the median space vacated by the HOV ramp bridge at Main Street.
-The project is expected to be completed in early 2021.
-OCTA has been working with Caltrans to extend lane closure hours and work windows where possible due to significantly less traffic on freeways and streets from the stay-at-home order as a result of the COVID-19 pandemic.
+During the quarter, activities included electrical, signage, drainage, median barrier demolition and construction of roadway base under the median space vacated by the HOV ramp bridge at Main Street.
+The project is anticipated to be completed in late 2020.
+From March to the end of May, OCTA and Caltrans provided extended lane closure hours / work windows where possible due to significantly less traffic in the construction area as a result of the Governor's stay-at-home order.
+These longer work windows provided the contractor (at their discretion) the opportunity to potentially complete some activities sooner than originally anticipated.
+As the stay-at-home order is gradually lifted and traffic volumes continue to rise, OCTA will continue to work with Caltrans to extend lane closure hours and work windows where possible.
+In May, this project won the Caltrans Partnering Success in Motion Gold Award.
+On June 30, 2020, the first of two northbound HOV lanes was reopened to traffic and the first of two southbound HOV lanes is scheduled to be opened on July 2, 2020.